BOURBON’s governance is structured around 2 main governance bodies, the Supervisory Board and the Management Board:

 - Mr. Yves-Louis DARRICARRERE, a member of Total's Executive Committee from 2003 to 2015, first as President of Gas and Power, then President of Exploration and Production, then President of both combined.
 He joined Lazard Bank in 2015 as Senior Advisor;

 - Mrs. Florence WEINGARTEN, Group Chief counsel of Transdev, a subsidiary of Caisse des dépôts since 2015, previously in charge of antitrust and regulatory at GDF Suez (now Engie).

-Formed in 2021, the Management Board will be in charge of the strategic and operational management of the group, under the supervision of the Supervisory Board.
-It will be chaired by Gaël Bodénès, Chairman of BOURBON Maritime, currently leading the group.
+Formed in 2021, the Management Board is in charge of the strategic and operational management of the group, under the supervision of the Supervisory Board.

 The Supervisory Board is supported by three Committees : the Audit Committee, the Strategy Committee and the Compliance Committee.